Last updated 11/14/2023 — accessed:

 Missed Assignments

-You may request to make up for missed exams or other assignments only for University-recognized officially excused absences:
+Except when indicated in the main part of the syllabus above, you may request to make up for missed exams or other assignments for and only for University-recognized officially excused absences:

 Statement about Academic Misconduct